 Practicing yoga during off-season will keep you ready for the mountains, have you ever seen those amazing yoga poses?
 That’s all core strength and balance right there, and as you know pretty well by now, these are essential to have if you’re planning a vacation on skis or boards.
 As a plus, a quick 10-minute yoga session before starting your day can be the perfect warm-up for a day on the slopes and an excellent cool down after a long day of skiing or snowboarding.
 Stretching your muscles is the number one thing to do before and after any activity.

-Winter is not as far as it looks and it’s time to start thinking about your ski vacations if you’re not doing it already.
 Keep these sports in mind when you’re at the beach or looking for a fun way to stay fit, get some sun, and stay ready for the winter season.
 If you already know where you’ll be skiing this winter, then make sure you book your independent instructor now since it is going to be a busy one.

 The currency of the country of your chosen resort differs from the currency of the country of the main resort